Saad Nasim

 Saad Nasim (Punjabi, سعد نسيم; born 29 April 1990) is a Pakistani International cricketer.
-He is a right-handed middle-order batsman and also a legbreak spin bowler.
-He has played domestic cricket for WAPDA cricket team, Pakistan A and Lahore Lions.
-He represented Quetta Gladiators in Pakistan Super League.
+He is a right-handed middle-order batsman and legbreak spin bowler.
+He has played domestic cricket for WAPDA, Pakistan A and Lahore Lions.
+He represented Quetta Gladiators in the Pakistan Super League.

 He made his Twenty20 International debut for Pakistan against Australia in the United Arab Emirates in October 2014.
-He made his One Day International debut for Pakistan against Bangladesh in April 2015.
+He made his One Day International debut against Bangladesh in April 2015.

 He was the leading run-scorer for Lahore Blues in the 2017–18 Quaid-e-Azam Trophy, with 561 runs in ten matches.

 In April 2018, he was named in Federal Areas' squad for the 2018 Pakistan Cup.
 He was the leading run-scorer for Lahore Blues in the 2018–19 Quaid-e-Azam One Day Cup, with 316 runs in seven matches.
 He was also the leading run-scorer for Lahore Blues in the 2018–19 Quaid-e-Azam Trophy, with 469 runs in ten matches.

 In September 2019, he was named in Central Punjab's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 In January 2021, he was named in Central Punjab's squad for the 2020–21 Pakistan Cup.